Want to drive more sales and customer loyalty with WooCommerce coupons?

 Table of Contents

-- 1 What Are WooCommerce Coupons?
-Types and Benefits
+- 1 What Are WooCommerce Coupons and the Different Types of WooCommerce Coupons?

-- 2 How to Easily Create Coupons in WooCommerce: A Step-by-Step Guide
+- 2 How to Create WooCommerce Coupons (Step-by-Step Guide)

-- 3 Set Up a Free Shipping Coupon in WooCommerce
+- 3 How to Create a Free Shipping Coupon in WooCommerce

-- 4 Set Up Free Gift Coupons in WooCommerce
+- 4 How to Create a Free Gift Coupon in WooCommerce

 - 4.1 Step 1: Create a coupon with no discount applied